stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 ----------------

 A number of the measurement rigs will produce data in the form of rows of $x,y,z$ values.
 Often it is desirable to plot these on a surface plot or 3D plot.
-The :py:meth:`PlotMixin.plot_xyz` method can be used for this.
+The :py:meth:`Data.plot_xyz` method can be used for this.

 .. plot:: samples/3D_plot.py
     :include-source: